 Focused Mode is when you are putting stress on your brain.

-This includes activities like playing chess, solving mathematical problems, preparing for competitive exams, thinking about complex questions like “Does God exist or not?” etc.
+This includes playing chess, solving mathematical problems, preparing for competitive exams, thinking about complex questions like “Does God exist or not?” etc.

 In short: All those activities that force you to pay attention and use your willpower are performed under Focused Mode.